NEW

 Frequently Asked Questions

-Q: When should I use a flattened field instead of a nested field?
+Q: When should I use flattened instead of nested in Elasticsearch?

-Q: Can I update individual properties within a flattened field?
+Q: Can I run full-text or analyzed search on a flattened field?

 Subscribe to the Pulse Newsletter